nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## Query

-- SwiftData cannot query for fields inside JSON encoded Data (exposed via cached private var and getters)
+- SwiftData cannot query in JSON encoded Data (exposed via cached private var and getters)
 - SwiftData cannot query by array member in field
 - SwiftData cannot query dynamic properties (e.g. using Bidning and other dynamic data would not work)